Harmonic analysis for rank-1 Randomised Horn Problems: Multiplicative Horn problem on

 \begin{proposition} Let $f_X\in L^1(\U(n))$ and $\Delta(\mathbf s)^2\s f_X\in l^1$.
 Then, the inverse spherical transform is given by

 which evaluates to $f_X(e^{i\bm \theta})$ for almost all $\bm \theta\in(-\pi,\pi]^n$. \end{proposition}

-Let us point out that one can drop the condition $\Delta(\mathbf s)^2\s f_X\in l^1$ but one must pay the price of a regularising function in~\eqref{4.7} as is known for the Fourier transform or spherical transform on ${\rm Herm}_+(n)$; cf.~\cite[Lemma 2.10]{KK16}.
+Let us point out that one can drop the condition $\Delta(\mathbf s)^2\s f_X\in l^1$ but one must pay the price of a regularising function in~\eqref{4.7} as is known for the Fourier transform or spherical transform on ${\rm Herm}_+(n)$; compared to~\cite[Lemma 2.10]{KK16} where a different regularisation with compact support is instead used.

 \begin{proof} It suffices to compute $\s^{-1}(\s f_X)(e^{i\bm\theta})$, explicitly.
 To apply Fubini's theorem, we introduce a Gaussian regularisation $e^{-\varepsilon^2\tr\,(\mathbf{s}-(n-1)\eins_n/2)^2}$ in the limit $\varepsilon\to 0$, so rendering everything absolutely convergent.
 Substituting~\eqref{4.4} and~\eqref{4.5.a} into~\eqref{4.7}, we can swap the sum with the integral which gives